History and Highlights

 Student / Faculty Radio

-The number of living alumni of the university is tallied at more than 300,000 with approximately half (more than 140,000 residing in the greater Cincinnati region.
+The number of living alumni of the university is tallied at more than 315,000 with approximately half (155,000) residing in the greater Cincinnati region.

 Among our notable alumni are President and later Chief Justice William Howard Taft; Nobel Peace Prize winner and U.S. Vice President Chargles G. Dawes; Joseph Strauss, chief engineer for the Golden Gate Bridge; Pulitzer Prize-winning cartoonist Walt Handelsman; soprano Kathleen Battle; prima ballerina Suzanne Farrell; Tony Award winner Faith Prince; author Thomas Berger ("Little Big Man"); sports greats Sandy Koufax, Kevin Youkilis, Oscar Robertson, Jack Twyman and Tony Trabert as well as Olympians Mary Wineberg (track) and Becky Ruehl (diving); architect Michael Graves; U.S. diplomat Pamela Bridgewater; Douglas Dayton, who helped design Apple's original mouse; Vinod Dham, father of the Pentium chip; Unilever CEO Paul Polman; Starbucks Chairman Mike Ullman; AK Steel CEO Roger Newport; and Louise McCarren Herring, the mother of credit unions.
 Others include Austin Allison, creator of Dotloop; and Allbirds CEO Tim Brown.